1st Chronicles Chapter 19

 Transliteration: ʿammôn Pronunciation: am-mone’ Ammon = “tribal” From Ben-ammi son of Lot and his youngest daughter click here Referring to the Ammonites (or sons of Ammon) the people living in Transjordan

-sent a thousand talents The Biblical weight of a talent is equal to approximately 34 kilograms or 74.96lbs of silver to hire them chariots and horsemen out of Mesopotamia, and out of Syriamaachah, and out of Zobah.
+sent a thousand talents The Biblical weight of a talent is equal to approximately 34 kilograms or 74.96lbs of silver to hire them chariots and cavalry out of Mesopotamia, and out of Syriamaachah, and out of Zobah.

 19:7 So they hired thirty two thousand chariots, and the king of Maachah and his people; who came and camped before Medeba.
 And the children of Ammonעַמּוֹן